FlorinTulba/RiverCrossing/ReadMe.md

 |   ![Puzzle about pairs of lions, raccoons and squirrels](doc/lionsRaccoonsAndSquirrels.jpg)   | ![A step from the solution](doc/lionsRaccoonsAndSquirrelsPDay.jpg) | ![A step from the solution](doc/lionsRaccoonsAndSquirrelsLNight.jpg) |
 |                     ![Puzzle about 4 different weights](doc/weights.jpg)                      |           ![A step from the solution](doc/weightsP.jpg)            |            ![A step from the solution](doc/weightsL.jpg)             |

-One visualization like this **might be examined** opening [html/viewSolution.html](https://raw.githack.com/FlorinTulba/RiverCrossing/5f3731a6/html/viewSolution.html).
+One interactive visualization like this is available on [this page](https://raw.githack.com/FlorinTulba/RiverCrossing/5f3731a6/html/viewSolution.html).

 Folder [Scenarios](./Scenarios/) contains the puzzles used for testing in *json* format.